 Section 18.2-357 defines receiving money from the earnings of a prostitute as any person who knows the source of the money, or anything of value, that have received was the result of a prostitute’s earnings.
 In this case, you can be charged with and found guilty of pandering.
 Again, this is a Class 4 felony and penalties can range from two to 10 years in prison and fines up to $100,000.

 Frequently, these arrests stem from an undercover sting operation by law enforcement agencies.
-During a sting, an undercover officer acts as a decoy, attempting to solicit, either in a highly trafficked area or through an online or print classified service.
-If you were arrested as a result of a sting or a false advertisement, contact a prostitution lawyer to discuss your defense options.
-An experienced criminal defense attorney, Mr. Soldan will work with his or her clients from the beginning of a case until the end.
-To find out more, contact us to schedule a free evaluation of your case by a qualified Virginia attorney.
+During a sting, an undercover officer may act as a decoy, attempting to solicit sex in a highly trafficked area or through an online or print classified service.
+Whether your arrest was the result of a sting operation, or some other law enforcement activity, will determine the best course of action in your criminal defense.